Authenticate

 endpoint creates a JWT for making permitted JSON-RPC requests.

-Using disables the /login
+Using public key authentication disables the /login

 endpoint.